rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 The **"triad"** refers to three medical findings: subdural hemorrhage, retinal hemorrhage, and brain swelling.
 In the past, authors from both sides used this term to refer to the idea that the discovery of one or several of these medical findings alone, when unexplained by the story or by the discovery of the few rare medical causes, even without any traumatic injury to the skin, the bones, or the neck, suffices to "diagnose" child abuse with near-certainty.

-We will abstain from using the term "triad", in order to avoid further confusion, especially since it is sometimes used even when only one or two of its components are identified.
-Note, however, that the term occurs frequently in the literature from both sides.
+We will abstain from using the term "triad", even if this term occurs frequently in the literature from both sides.
+It may lead to confusion as it is sometimes used when only one or two of its components are identified.
+Furthermore, these findings are likely to be pathophysiologically related, so their occurrence should not be considered as statistically-independent events.

 Importantly, the very existence of the "triad", indicating a near-automatic determination of child abuse based on a few medical findings, is now denied by many adherents. **Thus it is not just the scientific reliability of our tentative definition of SBS that is contested, but even whether this definition is used at all.**